Blair1213/TREE/README.md

 If you only focus on homogeneous networks, the link is http://bioinformatics.tianshanzw.cn:8888/TREE/Networks/homogeneous.zip, and http://bioinformatics.tianshanzw.cn:8888/TREE/Networks/heterogeneous.zip for heterogeneous networks.

 # Reproducibility
 To reproduce the results of TREE.
-You first are supposed to download the networks and put it into a file "dataset/network".
+Firstly, you are supposed to download the networks and put it into a file "dataset/networks/".
+Then, you are supposed to download the subgraphs generated for each node from http://bioinformatics.tianshanzw.cn:8888/TREE/pdata.zip and unzip in the current directory.
+In addition, the distance of shortest path for each network can also be downloaded from http://bioinformatics.tianshanzw.cn:8888/TREE/sp.zip.
+After that, just train TREE!!

+python run.py